Zhong-Lab-UCSD/HiFislides/README.md

 (1) **Arguments**
 argument \#1: output sam file from BWA

 (2) **Purpose**
-This script read the sam file from bwa and count the number of spatial barcode aligned with each HIFISLIDE R1 with highest alignment score.
+This script read the sam file output from bwa and collect spatial barcodes aligned with each HIFISLIDE R1 at highest alignment score.
+If a HIFISLIDE R1 was aligned with N spatial barcodes that tied at the highest score, all N spatial barcodes would be output except when N > 1,000.
+Spatial barcodes aligned with lower score would be discarded.

 (3) **Output Format**
 column 1 - spatial barcodes